orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - action names, like `save` and `success-message`
 - sub-processes, like `require-uploads` and `maybe-require-valid`, which runs a number of steps and stop processing if uploads are pending or the data is not valid)
-- two different combinators, `then` and `recover`
+- the two combinators, `then` and `recover`

 So in the example above what you want to say is the following:

-- start by checking that there are no pending uploads (if that's not the case, the process is interrupted)
+- start by checking that there are no pending uploads (if there are, the process is interrupted)
-- then in case of success validate the data (if that's not the case, the process is interrupted)
+- then in case of success validate the data (if it's invalid, the process is interrupted)
 - then in case of success save the data
 - then in case of success show a success message
 - if saving has failed, then show an error message